Sat, Mar 28th - 7:02PM

 the seventeen years just past when they lived a very good life in Egypt under

-one of the most bold, bare-faced lies in the entire Bible.
-If Jacob had desired
+is one of the most bold, bare-faced lies in the entire Bible.
+If Jacob had

-Joseph to let his brothers off like they said, he would have met with Joseph
+desired Joseph to let his brothers off like they said, he would have met with

-and said so himself in person rather than delegate the brothers as his
+Joseph and said so himself in person rather than elect the brothers as his

 people referred to as "they" were not the brothers, but rather, the